ISSResearch/Data-Collection-Tool/docs/downloads.md

 # 📥 Downloads

-This section lets you download annotation results for a project.
+This section lets you download collected data for a project.

 <!-- <img src="/docs/assets/" alt="downloads"> -->